-On Friday evening a 2 course meal can be obtained from the Arts Brasserie Restaurant and Bar for £12 per person (book on arrival).
+The Friday evening meal will be in the Carvery Restaurant at a supplement of £7.50 per person for one course (book on arrival).

-Saturday evening-a Dinner Dance will be held in the Windows on the Park Room also including a 2 course meal for £12.
+Saturday evening-a Dinner Dance will be held in the Britannia Suite also including a 2 course meal included in the above package.

-On Sunday morning the AGM will be held in one of the smaller conference rooms.
+On Sunday morning the AGM will be held in one of the Blenheim Suite.